People with a particular religious affiliation

 Otherwise, see 4.4.

-The incidence of religious vilification is often associated with particular events, such as an increase of Islamophobic incident reports after particular terrorist attacks or political rhetoric,67 or during Israel-Gaza conflicts.68
+The incidence and/or intensity of religious vilification is often associated with specific events, such as an increase of Islamophobic incident reports after particular terrorist attacks or political rhetoric,87 and reported antisemitic incidents during Israel-Gaza conflicts.88 Reports of these kinds of incidents are captured by bodies such as the Jewish Board of Deputies or the Islamophobia Register.

 -